This guide will show you how to use Clerk as your authentication provider in an existing Next.js + WunderGraph application.

 Configure Clerk

-4. Create a new .env.local file in the root folder (next to the package.json)
+.env.localfile in the root folder (next to thepackage.json) - Paste the credentials into the

 {